Guardiola dreams of miracle, Klopp of holding City at bay

 - 'I'm never nervous' -

-One area of hope for Guardiola is that Liverpool's Achilles heel has been its defence although Dutchman Virgil van Dijk has added some steel since joining from Southampton.
+One area of hope for Guardiola is that Liverpool's Achilles heel has been their defence, although Dutchman Virgil van Dijk has added some steel since joining from Southampton in January.

-The Dutch captain will be examined to the full at the Etihad, though, where Liverpool were thrashed 5-0 earlier in the season, albeit before Van Dijk joined from Southampton.
+The Dutch captain will be examined to the full at the Etihad, though, where Liverpool were thrashed 5-0 earlier in the season, albeit before Van Dijk joined signed.

 Van Dijk, though, says he is not nervous at all about the impending clash -- indeed, if anything, the 26-year-old admits to being too relaxed.

-"I always have been, sometimes a little too much," van Dijk told journalists.
+"I always have been, sometimes a little too much," Van Dijk said.

 "Sometimes that cost me back in the day.
 What we do as players is something you need to enjoy.